June 2009 Washington Metro train collision: Service disruption

 Immediately following the incident, Red Line services were suspended between the Fort Totten and Takoma stations, and New Hampshire Avenue was closed.
 Service between the Silver Spring and Rhode Island Ave–Brentwood stations was suspended pending the completion of the initial investigation and the clearing of debris.
 This section was expected to remain shut down at least through June 23.
-Service was temporarily increased on the 79 and S9 in response to the accident.
+Service was temporarily increased on the 79 and S9 in response to the crash.
 Washington Mayor Adrian Fenty said that transportation "all along the East Coast will be significantly impacted," as Amtrak and MARC Trains run on tracks adjacent to the crash site.
 Bus services were deployed to route Metrorail passengers around the closed track, but area commuting was severely affected.
 The federal government urged its employees in the Washington Metropolitan Area to remote work on June 23 if possible.
 The Red Line was projected to be very crowded after resumption of service and the Washington Metropolitan Area Transit Authority (WMATA) advised people to take alternate bus routes.
 The replacement bus shuttle between the affected stations was expected to be subjected to long delays.

 Services were restored in both directions on Saturday, June 27, but with a reduced maximum speed of 35 mph on the entire Red Line, and slower speeds in the area of the collision.